DwayneMCyrus/dwaynemcyrus.com/_pages/waitlist.md

 - Heal emotional wounds from trauma and reclaim control over your life.
 - Develop emotional resilience and break free from self-sabotaging patterns that no longer serve you.
 - Set and maintain functional boundaries in your relationships with yourself and others
-- Live with intention and design a life that honors your true self.
+- Be guided and pushed to live with intention and design a life that honours your true self.
-- ~~Be heard, guided, and pushed forward into the deep end that is the work.~~

 I invite you to apply as I would love to learn more about your story and find ways where I can help guide you forward as a fellow Voyager.

-Your application can take between 2-5 days to be processed by me as I work through the ever growing list.
-If you do not hear back from me after a week your application has been rejected.
-I do my best to give a reason why you have been rejected, but too many people simply do not read and for that I do not respond.
+Your application can take between 2-5 days to be processed as I work through the list manually one at a time.
+Your patience and understanding is greatly appreciated.

 What to expect once you are in…
-- Insights on emotional mastery, boundary setting, and personal resilience
-- Early access announcements to limited mentorship spots and priority on the waitlist
-- Proven strategies for living life on your terms and reclaiming your emotional sovereignty
+- A weekly schedule of letters (Deep Sundays, Inspired Wednesdays, and Friday Reflections), with the occasional extra email.
-- Direct access to me via email for any comments, questions, and curiosities.
+- Insights on trauma recovery, relationship boundaries and emotional mastery with direct access to me via email for any comments, questions, and curiosities.
-- [ ] Add your newsletter breakdown of content schedule here.
+- Access announcements to open mentorship spots, exclusive workshops, periodic invitations to the private Telegram group.

-If you feel ready to embrace the work take the first step and signup with the form below to apply.
+If you feel ready to embrace the work with me and take the next step, signup with the form below to apply.

 <div>{% include waitlist-form.html %}</div>